Unlocking the prediction of preeclampsia, a widespread, life-threatening pregnancy complication

 Potential for timely detection of complications

-“Preeclampsia testing gives pregnant women more confidence,” says Dr. Maria Schödl, Study Manager, Clinical Operations, Medical and Scientific Affairs, Penzberg who was in the team leading the PROGNOSIS study that showed the relevance of the sFlt-1/PlGF ratio for predicting impending preeclampsia.
+“Preeclampsia testing gives pregnant women more confidence,” says Dr. Maria Schödl, Study Manager and Clinical Operations and Functional Representative Cardiac and Women's Health at Roche Diagnostics, who was in the team leading the PROGNOSIS study that showed the relevance of the sFlt-1/PlGF ratio for predicting impending preeclampsia.

-The sFlt-1/PlGF ratio could help reduce UK hospitalisations by 50 per cent,5 resulting in significant savings for the National Health Service and also freeing up hospital beds to allow clinicians and midwives to care for those patients most in need.
+The sFlt-1/PlGF ratio could help reduce UK hospitalisations by 50%,5 resulting in significant savings for the National Health Service and also freeing up hospital beds to allow clinicians and midwives to care for those patients most in need.

 “This certainty spares pregnant women an unnecessary hospital stay, and also decreases the burden on the health system in the long term,” concludes Maria.